AI Content Pipelines: From Text Prompts to Images and Video

 Same character, properly sized and optimized for Discord's requirements.

-And finally, the animated ultimate ability - lightning summoning with a ground strike:
+And the animated ultimate ability, lightning summoning with a ground strike:

 Fundrick ultimate animation - lightning strike attack

-For building these skills, Click provides an excellent CLI framework.
+For building these skills, Click is a solid CLI framework.
 Rich docstrings become help text automatically:

 @click.group()